duerrfk/BlueIMU/README.md

 * Fully open source hardware (circuit board / PCB) and software design.
 * Sample application with Kalman filter for calculating attitude (pitch and roll) included.

 The following image shows the BlueIMU board.
+The GY521 IMU module is the little blue board on the left; the green board is the HC06 Bluetooth module.

 ![BlueIMU](/images/blueimu.jpg)